Your guide to combining formula with breastfeeding.

 She and I had a really honest conversation about the pressure parents feel to exclusively breastfeed, and the lack of support to help them achieve that.
 The reality is that over half of babies receive formula at some point in the first 6 months of life.

-Despite how common formula use is, most parents never receive information from their caregivers on how to use it safely.
+But despite how common formula use is, most parents never receive information from their caregivers on how to use it safely.

 The lack of information on formula and our messaging about exclusive breastfeeding leads to stigma.
 Parents don’t always feel safe asking their baby’s providers about formula, for fear of being shamed about not exclusively breastfeeding.